Web content filtering

 Turn on web content filtering

-From the left-hand navigation menu, select Settings > Endpoints > General > Advanced Features.
+From the left-hand navigation in Microsoft 365 Defender portal, select Settings > Endpoints > General > Advanced Features.
 Scroll down until you see the entry for Web content filtering.
 Switch the toggle to On and Save preferences.

 Configure web content filtering policies

 Web content filtering policies specify which site categories are blocked on which device groups.
 To manage the policies, go to Settings > Endpoints > Web content filtering (under Rules).